chuynh18/mysql-storefront/src/tableMaker_README.md

     makeTable(res);
 }</pre>

 In the above example, there are six arguments passed to `sendTitles()`.
-Therefore, the MySQL query response object should contain six keys.
+Therefore, the MySQL response object should contain six keys.

 Assumptions and gotchas
 -----------------------